dajxd/FreqFreakFree/README.md

 # FreqFreakFree
 White noise frequency ear training.
+Mostly made for me and a few audio friends.

-You shouldn't be reading this.
-It's dumb.
+Still sort of a baby after all these years, soon I'm going to responsify it so I can use it on my phone easily.